AlexJReid/blog/content/posts/tinyblok/index.md

 ![ESP32-C6 dev board, with a disapproving assistant](board.jpg)

-Right now it's an ESP32-C6 that brings up Wi-Fi, opens a TCP socket to a NATS broker, sends `CONNECT`, and publishes the on-die temperature sensor reading once a second.
+Right now it's an ESP32-C6 that brings up Wi-Fi, opens a TCP socket to a NATS broker, sends `CONNECT`, and publishes some metrics off the board at defined rates.
 C owns everything that touches ESP-IDF (Wi-Fi, NVS, lwIP, the NATS client); Zig owns the sample-and-publish loop.

 The patchbay introduces a new top-level form, `pump`, alongside the familiar `(on ...)` rules.
 A `pump` declares a source: the _subject_ values appear on, the Zig `extern fn` that returns the next value, the value's type, and how often to poll it.
 It is equivalent to a NATS subject - `on` reacts to these messages.